 The clearest separation between dreamwork leaders and guides is between those who are truly professional and those who are not.

 We call for a sharp distinction in the field of dream sharing and dreamwork between clinically trained professional dreamworkers and all others who lead dream group sharing or teach classes on dreams and dreamwork.
 This latter group should not take individual clients from their groups and classes, or from the general public.
-Of course it is impossible to prevent this but at least within our organization we stand on principle that a sharp division should be made between dreamwork therapy and general dream sharing done in a group without a dominant leader.
+Of course it is impossible to prevent this but at least we stand on the principle that a sharp division should be made between dreamwork therapy and general dream sharing done in a group without a dominant leader.

 The public should know that untrained dream group teachers and leaders do cause harm as well as sometimes encourage people in their dream sharing, especially in individual sessions.
 Even among professionally trained dreamwork things can be dangerous.